MahroshAtif2005/tactIQ/README.md

 - fatigue indicators
 - contextual match pressure

-The orchestrator coordinates the AI pipeline and passes this structured context to the **Model Router**.
+The orchestrator coordinates the multi-agent reasoning pipeline and determines which specialist agents should execute for the current match state.

+It then forwards the structured context to the **Microsoft Foundry Model Router**, which handles model selection for the AI reasoning requests.

 ---

-## 5. Model Router (Agent Selection Layer)
+## 5. Model Router (AI Model Selection Layer)

-The **Model Router**, powered by Azure OpenAI, determines which specialist agents should run.

-In **Auto Mode**, the router analyzes the context signals and decides which agents are necessary:
+tactIQ uses the **Microsoft Foundry Model Router** to dynamically select the most appropriate language model for each reasoning request.

+Instead of binding the system to a single model, the router evaluates the request characteristics and forwards the call to the most suitable model deployment hosted on **Azure OpenAI Service**.

+This enables tactIQ to balance:

+- reasoning quality
+- response latency
+- cost efficiency

+Each specialist agent (Fatigue, Risk, Tactical) sends its reasoning request through the **Model Router**, which then routes the request to the appropriate Azure OpenAI model.

+---

+### Agent Execution Modes

+The system supports two orchestration modes:

+**Auto Mode**

+The orchestrator evaluates the match context and selectively executes agents:

 - **Fatigue Agent** → triggered when workload or strain signals exceed thresholds
 - **Injury Risk Agent** → triggered when recovery deficits or overload patterns appear
 - **Tactical Agent** → always runs to evaluate match strategy

+**Run Full Analysis**

-In **Run Full Analysis**, the system bypasses routing and executes **all agents together in parallel** to produce a full tactical report.
+In this mode, the orchestrator executes **all agents in parallel**, generating a comprehensive tactical and workload report.

-The router outputs a **deterministic execution plan** used by the orchestrator.
+---

+The combined agent outputs are then merged into a **final explainable recommendation**, which is returned to the coaching interface and the **Copilot conversational layer**.
 ---

 ## 6. Specialist AI Agents